 Pinpoint petechiae are round spots that develop on the skin due to bleeding.
-They are tiny bruises caused by damaged capillaries under the skin.
+Generally, they are tiny bruises caused by damaged capillaries under the skin.
 It causes the petechiae becoming brown, red and purple.
 They form in clusters and looks like a rash.
 They are flat, does not change color when pressing on them and sometimes they can be seen in the inner surfaces of eyelids or the mouth.

 Petechiae can be a symptom of a serious condition and needs to be treated.
 This condition not treated properly can result to spread of infection, severe or uncontrollable bleeding, chronic poisoning and intracranial hemorrhage or bleeding inside the brain or skull.